jay-weeks/jay-weeks.github.io/_pages/agu_presentation.md

     </a>
 </p>

-These factors of lower nitrogen application rates, higher yields, and others often combine to result in lower emissions on a per bushel basis in the north vs. the south as is predicted by the models.
+These factors of lower nitrogen application rates, higher yields, and others often combine to result in lower emissions on a per bushel basis in the north vs. the south.